 Breezes Beach Club

 Along the coast of Zanzibar, you can find accommodations ranging from five-star luxury resorts to hostels, but for a nice resort, not too pricey but with all the amenities and a great spa, Breezes Beach Club and Spa is a good choice.
-Plenty of water sports are available, but it still remains a relatively small and cozy place.
+Plenty of water sports and activities, including scuba diving and snorkeling, are available, but it still remains a relatively small and cozy place.